 - Take notes.
-If you attend a class6 or listen to an audio, when you hear something said, your brain registers that as hearing the concept one time.
+If you attend a class or listen to an audio, when you hear something said, your brain registers that as hearing the concept one time.
 When you take notes, it registers that concept a second time.
 If you read your notes, that is a third time.
 Studies show that adults learn after seeing or hearing something three times.
-Taking notes shortens that process. - Take practice tests (especially online) from multiple, good study guide authors.
+Taking notes shortens that process. - Take practice tests from multiple (and good) study guide authors.
 This is because the exam is written by a global team of PMP®-certified individuals and is written from multiple viewpoints, so it helps to get used to reading questions written by different people.
-Good exams can be found in study guides, online, and through apps.
-Some are free, some are low cost.
-Take practice tests online whenever you can, because it is harder to take an online exam than a paper exam.
-Also, take the exam in an environment similar to the testing center, such as a library.
-Libraries are quiet, but also involve movement and some noise, just like the testing room. - Use flash cards that you create.
+Good free exams can be found online, including Head First and PM study. - Use flash cards that you create.
 The breadth of material on this exam is very wide.
 No matter how long you have been managing projects, there are probably areas on the exam that you have not done.
 Using flash cards will help.
 The beauty of using index cards to create flash cards is that you only create a card for those concepts you do not already know.
 You can shuffle the cards so you are always learning things in a new order.
 As you learn something, you can put that card aside and not waste time studying it anymore.
-It is very encouraging and extremely gratifying to see the stack of things you do not know
+It is very encouraging and extremely gratifying to see the stack of things you do not know shrink and the stack of things you do know grow.
+Also, not re-reading the things you already know saves study time, which is one benefit of studying from flash cards.

-- shrink and the stack of things you do know grow.
-Also, not re-reading the things you already know saves study time, which is one benefit of studying from flash cards. - At first, read the explanations to all practice test questions, even if you answered the question correctly.
+- Read the solutions to all questions, even if you answered the question correctly.
 It may be that you got the answer right but for the wrong reason.
-Therefore, especially when taking a practice test for the first (and possibly second) time, read the solution explanation, even if you picked the right answer. - Practice the brain dump.
+Therefore, especially when taking a practice test for the first time, even if you picked the right answer, read the solution explanation. - Practice the brain dump.
 Create a master brain dump of those items you think you will want to write down when you first enter the testing room, before your exam begins.
 Once you create a master brain dump, practice writing it over and over.
 Depending on how extensive your brain dump is, it could take between 8 and 15 times before you have everything memorized.
 When taking a practice test, write the brain dump from memory, take the test, and when you score the exam also check your work on the brain dump page.
 Did you remember everything you wanted to write down?
 Did you write it down accurately?
-Is there anything else you should add to your master brain dump?
-Practice writing your brain dump until you can get everything down in less than 10 minutes.
-You want to keep the time needed to write out your memory items to a minimum. - Anticipate study time.
+Is there anything else you should add to your master brain dump? - Anticipate study time.
 Be realistic about the amount of study time you will need to put in outside of a class.
 It will take an average of two hours per knowledge area to review your notes and to take and grade a practice test.
 With 10 knowledge areas, this means that reviewing all material one time will take approximately 20 hours.
 It takes two to three passes through the material to be ready.
 On average, people spend 40 hours studying outside of class. - Use mnemonic devices.
 A mnemonic device is whatever silly slogan, picture, sentence, cartoon characters or graphics you use to remember something.
 For example, some people think of syrup of IPECaC to remember the five process groups: Initiating, Planning, Executing, Controlling (for Monitoring and Controlling) and Closing.